pavel-semenov-1/kubernetes-security-assessment/README.md

 ## Rancher Desktop

 Rancher Desktop is simple to install.
 Just download the installation package for your OS from the official page: https://rancherdesktop.io/.
-Depending on the platform
+Depending on the platform, the installation process might be different.

 ## Demo applications (optional)